(It’s A) Monsters’ Holidayby Buck Owens and The Buckaroos

 Ok, so weird almost 10 years after the fact Post Script on this number, but I was just watching the Christian documentary Rock: It’s Your Decision,

-The Time Warp by Richard O’Brien, Patricia Quinn, Nell Campbell and Charles Gray
+The Time Warpby Richard O’Brien, Patricia Quinn, Nell Campbell and Charles Gray

 You all know the moves, most assuredly, because you all know the song and the musical it originates from, The Rocky Horror Picture Show, all too well.

+It’s just a jump to the left, and then a step to the right.
+Pretty simple shit honestly, but here’s a diagram anyway.
+Act like you know.
 Halloween is inexplicably associated with Rocky Horror.
 I may never understand exactly why, within the larger culture, these 2 things are so entwined but VH1’s Halloween showings of it in my youth have forever bonded them together in my own consciousness.
 Perhaps that’s the case for a lot of people.

 According to the production however, the laboratory sequence and Rocky’s creation were filmed on the 30th of October in 1974.
 So there’s that and that’s pretty Halloweenish, not that Rocky Horror really needed any justification.